Hey. Your dogs called and said they're ready for a trip to FlavorTown. 🔥

 Before proceeding, please answer this quick survey:

-Do you want to spoil your dog with tasty food?
+- Do you want to spoil your dog with treats?

 If you answered "yes" to at least one of those questions, then it's time to learn how to make the coolest dog treatos of 👏 all👏 time!👏